-A year on, a Mumbai woman still mourns her baby who died after hospital refused to accept old notes
+A year on, a Mumbai woman mourns her baby who died after hospital refused to accept old notes

 Like millions of other Indians, the Sharmas had spent the evening of November 8, 2016, watching Modi’s unexpected television address to the nation.
 The prime minister explained that he had decided to demonetise 86% of currency in circulation in order to eradicate black money and terrorism.
 To Jagdish Sharma, a carpenter, and Kiran Sharma, a homemaker, none of this would seem to affect their lives.
 Kiran Sharma was due to deliver their first child in a few weeks, and they had spent months planning for its arrival.

 Little did they know what havoc Modi’s decision would cause ordinary people.
-In the weeks that followed his announcement, millions of person-hours were lost as Indians queued up to exchange their old notes, 1.5 million Indians – many of them in the informal sector –lost their jobs as the economy sputtered, and around 100 people are thought to have died as they stood in line at banks, killed themselves in despair when they were unable toaccess the money in their accounts, or, as in the case of the Sharmas, had been turned away from hospital because they did not have new currency notes to pay with.
+In the weeks that followed his announcement, millions of person-hours were lost as Indians queued up to exchange their old notes, 1.5 million Indians – many of them in the informal sector – lost their jobs as the economy sputtered, and around 100 people are thought to have died as they stood in line at banks, killed themselves in despair when they were unable to access the money in their accounts, or, as in the case of the Sharmas, had been turned away from hospital because they did not have new currency notes to pay with.

 Sitting on the only cot in the one-room home, Kiran Sharma said that she has been frequently bursting into tears ever since she lost her son.